AdarshV007/AQI-Project/README.md

 Project Structure:

-- For the backend code (data processing, model training, etc.), please refer to the file: AQI_backend
+- For the back end code (data processing, model training, etc.), please refer to the file: AQI_backend
-- For the frontend code (Streamlit application), please refer to the file: AQI_frontend.py
+- For the front end code (Streamlit application), please refer to the file: AQI_frontend.py
 - Screenshots of back end code and front end code are also attached.